Registration issues

 Error message: Class not waitlisted, waitlist full.

-This error means that your enrolment enrolment start time, which is the exact date and time when you can begin enrolling into courses on your Student Centre (my.ucalgary.ca) or schedule builder, has not arrived yet.
-You can enroll into courses anytime after the enrolment start time until the term add deadline.
+This error means that your enrolment start time, which is the exact date and time when you can begin enrolling into courses on your Student Centre or Schedule Builder has not arrived yet.
+You can enrol into courses anytime after the enrolment start time until the term-add deadline.

 If you’re a new student at UCalgary, please ensure you’ve accepted your offer and paid your admission deposit.

-You are receiving this message because you are attempting to register in too many courses, or you are attempting to waitlist in too many courses.
-To resolve this error, reduce the number of courses you are attempting to register and/or waitlist in.
+You're receiving this message because you're attempting to register in too many courses, or you're attempting to waitlist in too many courses.
+To resolve this error, reduce the number of courses you're attempting to register and/or waitlist in.

 Error message: Maximum term wait units exceeded.